-- (2) Benefits may not be denied under the health security system unless the employee has failed to take reasonable steps to secure like benefits from the contract or plan, if those benefits are available. - (3) This section may not preclude an employee from receiving benefits under the health security system that are superior to benefits available to the employee under the contract or plan.
+- (2) Benefits may not be denied under the health security system unless the employee has failed to take reasonable steps to secure like benefits from the contract or plan, if those benefits are available. - (3) This section may not preclude an employee from receiving benefits under the health security system that are superior to benefits available to the employee under the contract or plan. - (4) [Sections 1 through 82, 101, 104, and 105] are not intended nor may they be construed to discourage recourse to contracts or plans that are protected by federal law. - (5) (a) Any physician or health care provider, including a hospital, may render services pursuant to a contract or plan subject to federal preemption without regard to the limitations on professional provider fees contained in [section 39].

-- (4) [Sections 1 through 82, 101, 104, and 105] are not intended nor may they be construed to discourage recourse to contracts or plans that are protected by federal law. - (5) (a) Any physician or health care provider, including a hospital, may render services pursuant to a contract or plan subject to federal preemption without regard to the limitations on professional provider fees contained in [section 39]. - (b) To the extent permitted by federal law, the provider shall first seek payment from the contract or plan before submitting bills to the health security system. - (c) Any fee charged by the provider in excess of the rate set or negotiated by the authority may not serve to increase the amount of funding available to the provider from the health security system in the current or subsequent years.
+(b) To the extent permitted by federal law, the provider shall first seek payment from the contract or plan before submitting bills to the health security system. (c).
+Any fee charged by the provider in excess of the rate set or pagetiated by the department may

+(c) Any fee charged by the provider in excess of the rate set or negotiated by the department may not serve to increase the amount of funding available to the provider from the health security system in the current or subsequent years.

 NEW SECTION.
 Section 22.
 Subrogation.
 (1) It is the intent of the people to establish a single public payor for all health care in the state of Montana.
-However, until the role of all other payors for health care have been terminated, it is the intent of the people to recover health care costs from collateral sources whenever medical services are provided to an individual that are or may be covered services under a policy of insurance, health benefits plan, or other collateral source available to that individual or for which the individual has a right of action for compensation to the extent permitted by law.
+However, until the role of all other payers for health care have been terminated, it is the intent of the people to recover health care costs from collateral sources whenever medical services are provided to an individual that are or may be covered services under a policy of insurance, health benefits plan, or other collateral source available to that individual or for which the individual has a right of action for compensation to the extent permitted by law.

-- (2) As used in [sections 23 through 28] and this section, the term "collateral source" includes all of the following: - (a) insurer, as defined in 33-1-201, including the medical components of automobile, homeowners, and other forms of insurance; - (b) health care and pension plans; - 23 (c) employers; - (d) employee benefits contracts; - 25 (e) government benefits programs, including but not limited to workers' compensation; - 26 (f) a judgment for damages for personal injury; and - 27 (g) any third party who is or may be liable to the individual for health care services or costs. - 28 (3) The term collateral source does not include either of the following: - 29 (a) a contract or plan subject to federal preemption as described in [sections 21, 75, and 87]; - (b) a governmental unit, agency, or service to the extent that subrogation is prohibited by law.

-An entity described in subsection (2) is not excluded from the obligations imposed by {sections 21, 75, and 87] by virtue of a contract or relationship with a governmental unit, agency, or service.

-(4) It is the further intent of the legislature that the authority make every attempt to negotiate waivers, seek federal legislation, or make other arrangements to incorporate collateral sources in Montana into the health security system.
+- (2) As used in [sections 23 through 28] and this section, the term "collateral source" includes all of the following: - (a) insurer, as defined in 33-1-201, including the medical components of automobile, homeowners, and other forms of insurance; - (b) health care and pension plans; - 18 (c) employers; - 19 (d) employee benefits contracts; - (e) government benefits programs, including but not limited to workers' compensation; - 21 (f) a judgment for damages for personal injury; and - 22 (g) any third party who is or may be liable to the individual for health care services or costs. - 23 (3) The term collateral source does not include either of the following: - 24 (a) a contract or plan subject to federal preemption as described in [sections 21, 75, and 87]; - (b) a governmental unit, agency, or service to the extent that subrogation is prohibited by law.
+An entity described in subsection (2) is not excluded from the obligations imposed by [sections 21, 75, and 87] by virtue of a contract or relationship with a governmental unit, agency, or service. - (4) It is the further intent of the legislature that the department make every attempt to negotiate waivers, seek federal legislation, or make other arrangements to incorporate collateral sources in Montana into the health security system.